Military & Veteran Affairs

 With that agreement, Army National Guard members attending Tennessee Tech will be granted a deferment of university tuition and fee payments.
 The STRONG Act, which covers tuition and fees for Guard members earning their first degree, will then pay the university for those students’ tuition.

 “Military service is part of the fabric of this university.
 Tennessee Tech and military service are proudly linked throughout our history,” Oldham said.
 “The STRONG Act is an opportunity to show our support for these service members.
 National Guard members make excellent students, faculty and staff.
 We are a better university because of them.
 This is an honor for us.”

 A formal letter of intent was presented and signed by Adjutant General, Major General Jeffery Holmes, in a special meeting between Tennessee Army National Guard leadership and Tech administrators Monday.

 “This is an incredible program and it is truly an honor to have such a prestigious university as this come forward to show support for our men and women of the Tennessee Army National Guard,” said Lt.
 Col. John Rigdon.

 The letter will be displayed in Tech’s Eagle’s Wing Veterans Center.

 “Our university has an entire department dedicated solely to serving our student veterans and service members,” Oldham said.
-“Military and Veterans Affairs Director Mary Benedict and the team in that department are committed to serving those who have served with excellence and they provide significant support through the educational benefits process.”
+“Military and Veteran Affairs Director Mary Benedict and the team in that department are committed to serving those who have served with excellence and they provide significant support through the educational benefits process.”